-In the first Valis game (chronologically, actually Valis 1 on the PC Engine is a remake made after Valis IV) Yuko is just your normal schoolgirl and you could argue that you should play this game first just to get the feel of the story but to be honest the story isn’t all that interesting.
+In the first Valis game, Yuko is just your normal schoolgirl and you could argue that you should play this game first in order to experience the story in chronological order but to be honest the story isn’t all that interesting.
 The setting is cool and character design, sprites and cutscenes look really cool but its not anything that will have you take to the streets demanding more lore for the world of Valis.

 You get magic and have MP (think sub weapons in Castlevania).
 That helps a great deal and they work different with each of the three characters.

 Yes! there are three playable characters you can switch between at any point in the game (think Dracula’s Curse) and all of them have their strong points that you will want to utilize at the correct moments.

 Level design is excellent and enemy placements are challenging but fun in Valis III.
 The game has extremely difficult sections and some pretty easy ones.
 That level of difficulty can test your nerves but you start to learn the patterns and get better at the game so when you clear a stage it feels really nice and rewarding like when you finish a stage in Dark Souls or Castlevania.
 Valis III is the most challenging game of the bunch but the level design is also the best in the series in my opinion.
 For me high difficulty is good as long as the difficulty is fair and rewards your skills and fast reaction.

 The game looks great.
 It has nice looking backgrounds and fine sprites.
 I thought Valis II was lackluster in that department but Valis III sets the standard for the games that followed who all look good.